sverweij/dependency-cruiser/doc/rules-reference.md

 If you do not provide a name, dependency-cruiser will default it to `unnamed`.
-- suggested: short, kebab-case, unique
-- defaults to `unnamed`
-- will show up in reporters
-- not used for 'allowed' rules,

 ### `severity`
 > (only available in the `forbidden` section )